Updated 28 November 2024.

 The current situation

-Our diving team is currently working beneath the linkspan to construct the final section of wall in that area.
-They will soon move over to the current overnight berth area to construct the final section of wall.
-When this begins, the ferry will move to the front berth nearer the building to allow the divers access.
+Our diving team then worked beneath the linkspan to construct the final section of wall in that area.
+Next, they moved over to the current overnight berth area to construct the final section of wall.
+At that stage, the ferry moved to the front berth nearer the building to allow the divers access.

-The team has worked as quickly as they can and made good use of the recent calm weather conditions.
-As we move into autumn and winter there is potential for disruption to the work especially if weather conditions are particularly windy or wave swell is increased.
-Safety of the dive team is our most important consideration and we will continue to add updates to this page as the work draws to a close.
+The team made good use of the calm weather conditions to work quickly.
+There was potential, as work moved into autumn and winter, for disruption to the work especially if weather conditions are particularly windy or wave swell increased.

 Diagram shows progress of work up to October 2024.
 Concrete consolidation shown in green - complete.
 First area of toe wall construction shown in orange - complete.
 Second area of toe wall construction shown in yellow - in progress.